 Soldiers in Roman Britain

-In the first century the Roman legionary wore segmented armour (lorica segmentata).
+In the first century the Roman legionary wore segmented armor (lorica segmentata).
 He threw a spear called a pilum and fought with a short sword called a gladius.
 He was protected by a curved rectangular shield.
-There were also auxillary soldiers, both infantry and cavalry.
+There were also auxiliary soldiers, both infantry and cavalry.
 When they finished their service they became Roman citizens.

 By the third century cavalry had become much more important.
 The Roman army needed mobility to fight the Saxons who were making 'hit and run' raids on Britain.
-The Romans built a line of forts along the 'Saxon Shore' from Portsmouth Harbour to the Wash to fight them.
+The Romans built a line of forts along the 'Saxon Shore' form Thw Wash to Portsmouth Harbour to fight them.